vadymbaranov/defi-small-api/README.md

 `coins-list-unsorted.json` - is the coin list obtained from coingecko address provided in test task description.
 `ERC20-coins.json` - is the filtered with the help of `getERC20Tokens.ts` function located in `src/helpers` to only Ethereum tokens, coin list from the main list.
 Additionally this file contains manually added missing smart-contracts in order to retrieve all balances from the wallet provided in test task (referred to as First wallet above).

-Please be advised that running the function located in `getERC20Tokens.ts` will overwrite the `ERC20-coins.json` file which will lead to the manual data deletion.
+Please be advised that running the function located in `getERC20Tokens.ts` will overwrite the `ERC20-coins.json` file which will lead to the manually added data deletion and less balance results provided.

+The cron job for balance checks is created in `src/helpers/balanceJob.ts` file and is called in the `src/server.ts` file.